logo

 Suggestions for Better Sleep

+To help prepare for Daylight Saving time, let's look back at a great resource.
 Suggestions for Better Sleep Courtesy of the Institute of Functional Medicine MINIMIZE OR AVOID STIMULANTS Avoid alcohol within 3 hours of bedtime.
 Avoid caffeine-containing beverages or foods after 2 pm; if sensitive to caffeine, avoid it after 12 noon.
 Avoid Sudafed or other decongestant cold medicines at night.
 Some medications may have stimulating effects.
 Complete any aerobic exercise before 6 pm.
 NIGHTTIME TENSION AND ANXIETY Avoid anxiety-provoking activities close to bedtime.
 Avoid watching the news before going to bed.
 Avoid reading stimulating, exciting materials in bed.
 Avoid paying bills before bed.
 Avoid checking your financial reports or the stock market before bedtime.
 Avoid arguments before bedtime.
-Try to achieve some action plan or resolution of a discussion or argument before trying to go to sleep.
-Avoid repeated negative...
+Try to achieve some action plan or resolution...

 Lifestyle Measures to Improve Insulin Sensitivity